If you have extremely dry skin on your hands and would like to get rid of it, let me show you how to moisturise it.

 1. Drink 1 litre of Green Smoothie every day

-2. Supplement with Evening Primrose Oil or Fish Oils – 3 capsules three times a day.
+2. Supplement with Evening Primrose Oil or Fish Oils – 3 capsules three times a day with food.

 3. And drink Marine Liquid Collagen every day.